Fiorello La Guardia: Crime

 La Guardia criticized the gangsters who brought a negative stereotype and shame to the Italian community.
 His first action as mayor was to order the chief of police to arrest mob boss Lucky Luciano on whatever charges could be found.
 La Guardia then went after the gangsters with a vengeance, stating in a radio address to the people of New York in his distinct voice, "Let's drive the bums out of town."
 In 1934 he went on a search-and-destroy mission looking for mob boss Frank Costello's slot machines, rounding up thousands of the "one armed bandits," swinging a sledgehammer and dumping them off a barge into the water for the newspapers and media.
 In 1935 La Guardia appeared at the Bronx Terminal Market to institute a citywide ban on the sale, display, and possession of artichokes, whose prices were inflated by mobsters.
 When prices went down, the ban was lifted.
 In 1936, La Guardia had special prosecutor Thomas E. Dewey, a future Republican presidential candidate, single out Lucky Luciano for prosecution.
 Dewey led a successful investigation into Luciano's lucrative prostitution operation, eventually sending Luciano to jail with a 30–50 year sentence.
 The case was made into the 1937 movie Marked Woman, starring Bette Davis.

 La Guardia proved successful in shutting down the burlesque theaters, whose shows offended his sensibilities.
+He also came to the assistance of comic book creators Joe Simon and Jack Kirby, when they were openly threatened by sympathizers of Nazi Germany with their new superhero character, Captain America, when he arranged police protection.
+As part of his campaign against organized crime in the early 1940s, La Guardia banned pinball games, calling them gambling machines.
+The ban held until 1976, when avid player Roger Sharpe proved the actual skill involved in the game.
+La Guardia spearheaded major raids throughout the city, collecting thousands of machines.
+The mayor participated with police in destroying machines with sledgehammers before dumping the remnants into the city's rivers.